Best & Worst Honda Pilot Years

 The 2003 Honda Pilot

-The 2003 Honda Pilot burst onto the scene, marking Honda’s grand entrance into the midsize crossover SUV market.
+The 2003 Honda Pilot burst onto the scene, marking Honda’s remarkable entrance into the midsize crossover SUV market.
 Packing a punch with its V6 engine, it quickly won hearts with its roomy interior and smooth ride.

 The Best Years: 2006